 - the DBA is an intensive programme and as a practising manager, you'll have to balance this with your job and family commitments – are you certain that you'll be able to maintain an acceptable work-life balance?

 - the DBA requires a certain amount of pre-existing subject-specific and domain knowledge – are you certain that you have this knowledge?

 - the DBA requires you to carry out an organisational intervention – are you certain that you'll be with your company for the duration of the DBA programme and that you have their full support in carrying out this intervention?

 Therefore, before submitting your application it may be useful to contact the Director of DBA programmes, Dr Steve Paton.
 This initial contact will allow us to explore your research interests and motivations and help you construct the best application possible.
 Our aim is to ensure that you're suited to this programme, you're fully prepared to embark on this programme and that the process of application is as straightforward as possible.

-This is a statement explaining why this research is important and who will benefit from it.
+This is a statement explaining why this research is important and why you are interested in it.

 This is a description of where your research will be carried out.
-This should include an overview of the industry and some detailed information on the company (or companies) that your intervention will take place in.
+This may include an overview of the industry and some information on the company (or companies) that your research might take place in.

 Start date: Oct 2021 - Sep 2022

 Start date: Oct 2022 - Sep 2023

 Strathclyde Business School